kim0chi/CampusFlow/PHILIPPINE_FEATURES_TEST.md

 # Philippine Features Testing Guide
-## Student Enrollment System - Philippine-Specific Features
+## CampusFlow - Philippine-Specific Features

-This focused guide covers testing of all Philippine-specific features implemented in the Student Enrollment System.
+This focused guide covers testing of all Philippine-specific features implemented in CampusFlow.

 ---